 Confess something bad about you, or something bad that you did.
-One honest gesture will cover many deceitful one (this is a law of the 48 Laws of Power).
+One honest gesture will cover many deceitful ones (this is a law of the 48 Laws of Power).

 Dangers of Weaknesses

-Some weakness like neediness have no seductive value.
+Some weakness like neediness has no seductive value.
 And timing is everything: only share it when they’re already falling for you.

 14. Confuse Desire and Reality